 May 10 - 15: San Isidro in Madrid

 San Isidro may be a holiday celebrating the capital’s hard-working patron saint, San Isidro Labrador, but, these days, the festival is hardly a religious affair.
-All across the city—in parks, in squares, near metro stops and near monuments—you can catch a free show at almost any time of the day.
+All across the city in Northern Spain—in parks, in squares, near metro stops and near monuments—you can catch a free show at almost any time of the day.
 The program, which starts around midday and wraps up in the early morning hours, generally includes everything from intimate art exhibitions and improve shows to modern dances, political demonstrations, book readings and EDM shows.
 There are even orchestral performances!
 Buy a Mahou (the most popular local beer) for a euro from a street vendor and spend your days strolling around to stumble upon shows.
 San Isidro is one of Spain’s best-kept secrets.

 Thinking about booking a last-minute trip to a large city (or small town) in Spain to indulge in some partying and experience one of these famous festivals for yourself?
 Journy can help!

 If you're looking for more kid-friendly Europe ideas, turn to our family-friendly guide to the capital of Catalonia: Barcelona.